96boards/documentation/ConsumerEdition/Bubblegum-96/Downloads/Phoenix&Remix.md

 ###**Step4:** Double check
 1. Connect the board with the display.
 2. Power on
-3. When the words ‘initial the Phoenix OS’ on the screen, it means you have flashed the board successfully.
+3. When the words ‘initial the Phoenix OS’(or Remix logo) on the screen, it means you have flashed the board successfully.

-For now, Phoenix OS is on your board.
+For now, Phoenix OS/Remix OS is on your board.
 What you need to do is having fun with that.
 Cheers!
 Need more help?
 You can easily submit your questions on Bubblegum Support Forum@[http://www.96boards.org/forums/forum/products/bubblegum96/][5]